 Clean around the sore area thoroughly and rinse by swishing with warm salt water.
 Try to dislodge any trapped food or debris in the area with dental floss.
 Until you can see your dentist, you can take over-the-counter pain relievers to ease the pain.
 If there is facial swelling, apply a cold compress.

 This is a fairly common occurrence and is usually not a dental emergency.
 Have your child bite down on clean, folded gauze or cloth on the bleeding area for about 15 minutes.
 Repeat if necessary.
 If the bleeding doesn’t stop, contact us.

 Try to keep the jaw stationary using a towel, tie, or handkerchief and go to the emergency room immediately.

-For emergency dentistry in Plano, contact Prime Dental.
+For emergency dentistry in Plano, Allen, McKinney and Frisco, contact Prime Dental.